 iii Developments related to personal taxation for individuals generally and in relation to gift and succession taxes

 One current feature of the tax system worthy of note is the regressive rates (under the gross-income-based system) in respect of higher incomes.
-Recent budget measures further enhanced this aspect providing that taxable income over £700,000 is subject to tax at 5 per cent (see table above).
-These measures are, of course, quite separate to the Category 2 or Higher Executives Possessing Specialist Skills (HEPSS) schemes (described below) and are applicable to all taxpayers.
+In 2019, budget measures further enhanced this aspect, providing that taxable income over £700,000 is subject to tax at a rate of 5 per cent (see table above).
+These measures are, of course, quite separate to the Category 2 or higher executives possessing specialist skills (HEPSS) schemes (described below) and are applicable to all taxpayers.

 Gibraltar does not levy any gift, succession or inheritance taxes.
 It does not have any capital gains or wealth taxes.
-There is also no stamp duty in respect of share transfers, other than on Gibraltar real estate transactions and nominal (£10) capital duty on incorporation of a company.
+There is also no stamp duty in respect of share transfers other than on Gibraltar real estate transactions and nominal (£10) capital duty on the incorporation of a company.

 There is no tax on passive investment income (including bank interest or dividends from quoted securities or funds invested in these).